 Following a nice warm bath, you'll have killed the fleas and will be able to use a dog flea and tick comb to remove the dead fleas from your dog.
 However, flea shampoos do not protect your dog from continued infestation with fleas.

 WARNING: Tea tree oil is toxic.
 Do NOT use tea tree oil as a flea repellent in cats or dogs.

 Understanding the Flea Life Cycle

-There are several stages to its life cycle: egg, larva or caterpillar, pupa or cocoon, and adult.
-The length of time it takes to complete this cycle varies depending upon the environmental conditions such as temperature, humidity, and the availability of a nourishing host.
+There are several stages to the flea life cycle: egg, larva, pupa (cocoon) and adult.
+The length of time it takes to complete this cycle varies depending upon the environmental conditions, such as temperature, humidity and the availability of a nourishing host.
 The life cycle can take anywhere from two weeks to a year.